 Northern breeds: Huskies, Malamutes.
 Extremely high prey drive with independent temperament.
 Require more structured handler involvement, not less.

 If your dog is reactive, destructive, or obsessive, this is the missing piece.
 Most trainers try to suppress prey drive.
-That’s why the behavior keeps coming back.
+That is why the behavior keeps coming back.
 You cannot outrun, outlast, or out-obedience a genetically hardwired instinct.
 You can only satisfy it.

 Not all “interactive” toys are created equal.
-A self-spinning ball and a handler-controlled chase tool are both marketed as interactive.
-They are fundamentally different tools producing fundamentally different outcomes.
+A self-spinning ball and a handler-controlled chase tool are both marketed as interactive, but they are fundamentally different tools producing fundamentally different outcomes.
 This comparison is based on 10 years of testing every category on working dogs and client dogs.

 Quick Comparison: All 6 Categories